radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Thanks to Arran Curdbard-Bell for text around keepalives and the Status-Server watchdog algorithm.

-Thanks to Alan DeKok for his constant review of this document over its whole process.
+Thanks to Alan DeKok for his constant review of this document over its whole process and his many text contributions, like text around forwarding issues between TCP and UDP based transports.